saltyorg/docs/docs/saltbox/install/install.md

 8. Plex.tv password for the account.

-9. Enable if using Two Factor Authentication with your Plex account.
+9. Enable if you want to use the Two Factor Authentication [TFA] compatible Plex account login.

 10. apprise url.
 See <https://github.com/caronc/apprise#popular-notification-services> for more information.